maybeaveragedude/simple_bank_client_CRUD_app/README.md

 ## How does it function?

+1. Clone this git repo to your IDE.
-1. Bank staff will login by running [StaffLogin.java](https://github.com/maybeaveragedude/simple_bank_client_CRUD_app/blob/master/src/jpbankpjct/StaffLogin.java) username | password
+2. Bank staff will login by running [StaffLogin.java](https://github.com/maybeaveragedude/simple_bank_client_CRUD_app/blob/master/src/jpbankpjct/StaffLogin.java) username | password
     ------------ | -------------
     admin | 123